Skip to Main Content

 Search Tools

-Search Tip: broad phrases, especially one such as "human services," may not always work when searching.
+Search Tip: broad phrases, especially one such as "human services," may not always work when searching because it's an umbrella term.
 Consider using one or more specific professions or industries within human services instead, such as counseling, "child welfare" or "social work."
-If I wanted to find information on dealing with stress in human service professions, I might try a variety of searches combining stress with names of specific professions.
+To find information on stress in human services, try a variety of searches combining stress with names of specific professions.
 Example: stress and "social work"

 Accessibility Note